Officials: Israeli troops kill 5 Palestinian gunmen in raid

 The violence comes amid one of the deadliest periods in recent years in the Israeli-Palestinian conflict and in the first weeks of Israel’s new government, its most right-wing ever, which has promised to take a tough stance against the Palestinians.

-The military said it was operating to apprehend the suspects behind a failed shooting attack at a West Bank restaurant, where attackers allegedly were thwarted by a weapon malfunction.
+The Israeli military said it was operating in the Aqabat Jabr refugee camp to apprehend the suspects behind a failed shooting attack last month at a West Bank restaurant, where attackers allegedly were thwarted by a weapon malfunction.
 The attackers then fled the scene, the military said, adding that they were members of the Hamas militant group that rules the Gaza Strip and has elements in the West Bank as well.

-In Monday’s operation, the military said it was searching for the militant cell that it said had sealed itself inside a home in the refugee camp.
+The military said it was searching Monday for the militant cell behind the shooting that it said had sealed itself inside a home in the refugee camp.
 During the search, troops encountered the gunmen and a gun battle erupted.
 The military said several of the gunmen who were killed were involved in the attempted attack on the restaurant.

 The Israeli security officials said two of the five killed were Hamas militants involved in the attempted attack.
 The three others were gunmen who had exchanged fire with troops during the raid.
 The officials spoke on condition of anonymity because they were not authorized to discuss the raid with the media.